isc-projects/kea/doc/sphinx/arm/agent.rst

 The Control Agent does not natively support secure HTTP connections like SSL or TLS before version 1.9.6.

-In order to setup a secure connection, please use one of the available third-party HTTP servers and configure it to run as a reverse proxy to the Control Agent.
+In order to set up a secure connection, please use one of the available third-party HTTP servers and configure it to run as a reverse proxy to the Control Agent.
 Kea has been tested with two major HTTP server implementations working as a reverse proxy: Apache2 and nginx.